 Earl McDonald

-A generation older than Will Shade, it was Earl McDonald's Louisville groups that inspired him to start the Memphis Jug Band.
+A dozen years older than Will Shade, it was Earl McDonald's Louisville groups that inspired him to start the Memphis Jug Band.
 The National Jug Band Jubilee raised the money to buy him a gravestone in 2009. [view map]

 Gus Cannon